 Restricted businesses include restaurants, cafés and personal services (including beauty therapy, nail salons, massage (therapeutic and non-therapeutic), tanning, tattoo parlours, spas, saunas and bathhouses).

-Events will also be able to be held, and will be guided under a new addition to the COVID Safe Framework, the Framework for COVID Safe Events.
+Events can be held, and will be guided under the Industry Framework for COVID Safe Events in Queensland.

 For guidance see the Framework for COVID Safe Businesses.

-The Department of State Development, Tourism and Innovation (DSDTI) has developed the following resources specific to the tourism businesses and operators:
+The Department of Tourism Industry Development, Innovation and Sport (DTIS) has developed the following resources specific to the tourism businesses and operators:

-- COVID Safe Planning for Tourism Fact Sheet
+- COVID Safe Planning for Tourism and Accommodation Industry Fact Sheet

 - Tourism Industry Decision Tree